RyanJulyan/Flask-BDA/README.md

 > With Flask-BDA you **DON'T LOOSE ANY of the flexibility of "Normal Development"** as it uses standardized development patterns and tried and tested technologies.

-> Flask-BDA uses many Open Source technologies and leverages existing technology stacks so that you can easily find other developers who use the same technologies, and you do not have to pay for costly license fees or environmental costs regardless of how much revenue your company makes, or where you are in your business.
+> Flask-BDA uses many Open Source technologies and leverages existing technology stacks so that you can easily find other developers who use the same technologies, and you do not have to pay for costly license fees or environment costs regardless of how much revenue your company makes, or where you are in your business.

 # Overview
 * [Why use Flask-BDA](#why-use-flask-bda)